SeigaK/DiscordSelfBot/ReadMe.md

 - /tinyurl   | Makes an URL smaller

 ## How to install
+Before doing anything else, make sure you have JAVA 8 installed on your computer.

 1. Go to the [Releases](https://github.com/Fabricio20/DiscordSelfBot/releases) Page
 2. Download the latest version